 - Windows 11 will come with the refreshed version of the Sun Valley user interface.
-The new version of the Sun Valley UI features modernized controls, new animations, new sound effects, updated icons, dialogs, and rounded corners for the windows.
+The new version of the Sun Valley UI features modernized controls, new animations, sound effects, updated icons, dialogs, and rounded corners for the windows.

 - Another notable update in Windows 11 is the new look of the Start Menu.
 It is now centered and has a new look into it.
-However, if you prefer having it on the left side like Windows 10, you will have the option to do that too.
+However, if you prefer having it on the left side, like Windows 10, you will have the option to do that too.

-- Improved virtual desktops.
+- It improved virtual desktops.

 - The Microsoft Teams application is now integrated with Windows 11.